Bounding the Number of Minimal Transversals in Tripartite 3-Uniform Hypergraphs: Upper Bound

-We define a rooted tree by forcing the presence or absence of some vertices in a minimal transversal.
-In this tree, each internal node is a hypergraph from our family, and each leaf corresponds to a minimal transversal.
-The next step is to count the number of leaves in this tree.
-We do that by using the so-called "$\tau$-lemma" introduced by Kullmann~\cite[Lemma 8.2]{DBLP:journals/tcs/Kullmann99}.
-We associate a measure to each hypergraph of our class.
-Then, using this measure, we label the edges of our tree with a carefully chosen distance between the parent (hypergraph) and the child (hypergraph).

-The estimation of the number of leaves is then done by computing the maximal $\tau$, that depends on the measure for each hypergraph (for each inner node of the tree).
-This constitutes the basis of the exponential.
-The exponent is the maximal distance from the root of the tree to its leaves.
+In this section, we prove that $f_3(n)\leq 1.5012^n$ (Theorem~\ref{thm:upper}) by first proving the technical Lemma~\ref{lemma:number}.
+The general structure of the proof is similar to Lonc and Truszczy{\'n}ski's proof of their bound to the maximal number of minimal transversals in 3-uniform hypergraphs in~\cite{DBLP:journals/dm/LoncT08} and is as follows.

+Given a rooted tree.
+If we have a probability distribution attributed to each internal node for picking one of its children, we may apply the following random process: start from the root, and follow the node distribution to pick one of its children until you reach a leaf.
+In this process, the probability to end up in some fixed leaf is the product of probabilities on the unique path from this leaf to the root.
+The sum over all leaves of these probabilities equals 1.
+Consider the smallest such probability $p$.
+Then the number of leaves is bounded above by $p^{-1}$.
+Actually, for any tree, there is such a probability distribution that assigns the same probability to each leaf in the end.
+When facing an unknown structure, we may not be able to find that optimum distribution, but this tool gives us some power to adjust the counting of the leaves.

+In this paper, we build a tree where the root is some specific hypergraph $\m H_0$.
+All nodes will be hypergraphs and the leaves can be identified with minimal transversals of $\m H_0$.
+We build an adequate probability distribution by designing some measure function $\mu$ on our hypergraphs.
+For internal node $\m H$, we shall fix some value $\tau$ and give probability $\tau^{\mu(\m H')-\mu(\m H)}$ to the transition towards its child $H'$.
+This value $\tau$ is uniquely defined since we want the sum to equal 1 at each step.
+In the end, if we manage to bound all values $\tau$ above by some $\tau_0$ and if the leaves have non-negative measures, the product of all those probabilities shall be bounded below by $\tau_0^{-\mu(\m H)}$ and thus the number of leaves is no more than $\tau_0^{\mu(\m H)}$.

-Let us dive into the more technical part.
-We mainly use the notion of \emph{condition}, introduced thereafter.
+Let us dive into the more technical part, illustrated with Figure~\ref{fig:exempleH}'s example hypergraph.
+We use the notion of \emph{condition}, introduced thereafter.

-\begin{definition} Given a set $V$ of vertices, a \emph{condition} on $V$ is a pair of disjoint sets of vertices $(A^+,A^-)$.
+\begin{definition} Given a set $V$ of vertices, a \emph{condition} on $V$ is a pair $(A^+,A^-)$ of disjoint sets of vertices.
 A condition is \emph{trivial} if $A^+\cup A^-=\emptyset$, and \emph{non-trivial} otherwise. \end{definition}

 All the conditions that we handle are non-trivial.
-A condition amounts to fixing a set of vertices to be part of the solution (the vertices in $A^+$) and forbidding other vertices (the vertices in $A^-$).
+A set $T$ of vertices \emph{satisfies} a condition $(A^+,A^-)$ if $A^+\subseteq T$ and $T\cap A^-=\emptyset$.
+As such, having vertex sets satisfy a condition amounts to forcing a set of vertices to be present (the vertices in $A^+$) and forbidding other vertices (the vertices in $A^-$).
+For instance, $\{1, b\}$ is a minimal transversal of the hypergraph depicted in Figure~\ref{fig:exempleH} that satisfies the condition $(\{1\}, \{\gamma\})$ because it contains $1$ but not $\gamma$.